Thai anger unabated, banned politician says, 10 years after deadly army crackdown

 Commemorations were subdued this year because of coronavirus restrictions on gatherings.

-Payao Akkahad, whose daughter Kamonkade Akkahad was shot dead along with five other paramedics at Bangkok’s Prathum Wanaram temple, laid flowers in front of a photo of her daughter, kneeling in front of the gates of the temple which unusually were locked.
+Payao Akkahad, whose daughter Kamonkade Akkahad was shot dead along with five other paramedics at Bangkok’s Prathum Wanaram temple, laid flowers in front of a photo of her daughter, kneeling in front of the locked temple gates, with a small sign announcing the grounds “closed for disinfection”.

-“We have to continue to fight to demand justice,” Payao said.
+“We have to continue to fight to demand justice,” Payao said, as police outside the temple looked on but did not interfere.
 “I have to do it for the younger generation and the children.”

 Thanathorn said there could be no justice for the dead under Thailand’s current government.